pypeit/PypeIt/doc/cookbook.rst

   - Bias frames (optional)
   - Flats without saturation
-  - Arcs with most/all of the lamps on (and without substantial saturation)
+  - Arcs with most/all of the lamps on, without substantial saturation, and with a set of well separated lines that span the full spectral range of your data
   - Slitmasks designed without overlapping slits
   - Sensible detector binning and windowing